 1. Do You Fear Death?

-"I'll never let go, I promise."
-Rose kissed the icy fingers of her dead lover and released him.
+Swallowing her tears and grief, Rose pried his cold fingers away from her own and released him.
 She watched him slowly sink, following the Titanic down into the abyss.
 Soon the murky depth had swallowed him and he was gone.

 Where was her life vest?
 Turning her head she saw it on the makeshift raft where she had lain, stuck to its frozen surface.
-She had to return for it but her arms would not obey.
-All her limbs were numb, she could not feel her legs.
+She had to return and get it.
+She clumsily fought to turn around, but found that her arms would not obey.
+All her limbs had numbed, and she could not feel her legs at all.

 Was this it?
 Had Jack died in vain?

-No longer able to resist, she drew one last breath.
-Cold water filled her lungs and everything went dark.
+No longer able to resist, Rose drew one last breath.
+Icy water filled her lungs, and everything went mercifully dark.

 "Do you fear death?"